alex-sh-yau/VAE/README.md

-# VAE
-Variational Autoencoder for generating financial time-series data
+# Variational Autoencoder for generating financial time-series data

 This repository contains the files for the latest version of the Variation Autoencoder project worked on at OPTrust from September-December 2018.